wso2-attic/siddhi-execution-approximate/docs/api/latest.md

 insert into OutputStream;

 ```
-<p style="word-wrap: break-word">Distinct count of ip addresses which has sent requests is calculated for a default relative error of 0.01 and a default confidence of 0.95.
-Here the distinct count is the number of different values received for ip attribute.
-The answers are 95% guaranteed to have a +-1% error relative to the distinct count.
-The output will consist of the approximate distinct count, lower bound and upper bound of the approximate answer.</p>
+<p style="word-wrap: break-word">This query calculates the distinct count of events for each IP address that has sent requests within the last 1000 milliseconds.
+The distinct count is 95% guaranteed to deviate no more than 1% from the actual distinct count per IP address.The output consists of the approximate distinct count, and the lower bound and upper bound of the approximate answer.</p>

 <span id="example-2" class="md-typeset" style="display: block; color: rgba(0, 0, 0, 0.54); font-size: 12.8px; font-weight: bold;">EXAMPLE 2</span>
 ```